Roblox/creator-docs/content/en-us/tutorials/fundamentals/coding-5/intro-to-arrays.md

    ```

    <Alert severity="warning">
    If an index doesn't exist, a nil error will display in Output.
-For example, since this array has three values, using index[4] will result in an error.
+For example, since this array only has three values, using `dialogueArray[4]` will result in an error.
    </Alert>

 2. Playtest and click the NPC.
 The second array value should appear in the chat bubble.
 Try changing the code to test out each value in the table.